hmandal/my-angular-phonecat/README.md

 # AngularJS Phone Catalog Tutorial Application
+Credits go to Google and the developers of this tutorial :)
 ## Overview

 This application takes the developer through the process of building a web-application using